'Tip of the iceberg': Taiwan's spy catchers hunt Chinese poachers of chip talent

 Those willing to be poached risk not finding work again at Taiwanese tech firms as well as public shaming.
 Several senior TSMC executives who went to work for SMIC in China have been branded as traitors in Taiwanese press.

 Authorities are also working to increase penalties for poaching.
-Maximum prison sentences are set to be increased to three years from one year and maximum fines from $5,200 to $520,525.
+Maximum prison sentences are set to be increased to three years from one year and maximum fines from US$5,200 to US$520,525.

 In a related move, the government has proposed making the leaking of core chip technologies a breach of national security law.